simplicitesoftware/docs/content/CTG_40_platform/CTG_50_userinterface/CTG_30_externalobjects/LSN_10_basic/basic.md

 All **External Objects** are organized as web elements, thus are composed of 3 [resources](/lesson/docs/platform/userinterface/resources):
 - **HTML** is the resource containing the *html* code of your object that defines its core structure and organization.
 - **STYLES** is the resource containing the stylesheet (*css* or *less*) associated with your object's HTML.
-- **CLASS** is the resource with the javascript file inside of which you will code the behaviours and interactions for your External Object.
+- **CLASS** is the resource with the javascript file inside of which you will code the behaviors and interactions for your External Object.

 And in addition, all external objects works with a **Java Class** that ensures both their proper setup, and the rendering of the web resources.

-The **Basic** nature refers direcly to the mother class `com.simplicite.util.ExternalObject` while each one of the other mentionned *Nature* above refers to a specific class in the `com.simplicite.webapp` package:
+The **Basic** nature refers directly to the mother class `com.simplicite.util.ExternalObject` while each one of the other mentioned *Nature* above refers to a specific class in the `com.simplicite.webapp` package:
 | Nature | Java Class |
 | ------ | ----------- |
 | UI page or component | *web.ResponsiveExternalObject* |